Lacey (Once Upon a Time): Cultural references

 Disney references in this episode point to Alice In Wonderland, Beauty and the Beast, and elements from the animated version of Robin Hood.

 Reception

 Ratings

 This outing remained steady from the previous episode, with a 2.1/6 among 18-49s with 7.37 million viewers tuning in.

 Reviews

 The episode received mixed reviews from critics.

 Hilary Busis from Entertainment Weekly had good things to say about this outing but notes that "Rumpbelle fans were undoubtedly fine with that; others may have felt a bit let down by 'Lacey,' especially since it aired after three long Once-less weeks."

 Oliver Sava of The A.V.
-Club gave this episode an "C+": "Welcome back to Storybrooke, where everyone is either evil or dumb right now.
+Club gave this episode a "C+": "Welcome back to Storybrooke, where everyone is either evil or dumb right now.
 This show certainly does love its status quo, and after pushing characters briefly outside their comfort zones with solid results this season, 'Lacey' backtracks on a lot of those developments to create some conflict before the finale."